 - A summary statement by the Chairman at the meeting before the discussion of the business transactions

-- Approval of business transactions (by means of resolutions) and whether the business was ordinary or special in nature:
+- Approval of business transactions (using resolutions) and whether the business was ordinary or unique:

-- Ordinary Business – For approval of routine business transactions by ordinary resolution requiring at least 50% majority
+- Regular Business – For the approval of routine business transactions by an ordinary resolution requiring at least 50% majority

-- Special Business – For approval of special business transactions by special resolution requiring at least 75% majority.
+- Special Business – For support of individual business transactions by a decision requiring at least 75% majority.

 - Any interactions that occurred between the chairman and any of the attendees (any queries raised, questions asked, clarification sought, etc.)

 - The vote of thanks which the chairman extends to the attendees for their help to the company decisions

 - The signature of the chairman toward the end of the minutes to authenticate and confirm the proceedings of the meeting

 - The name of the directors, secretary and other officers in attendance